top of page

 While I'm happy to offer support with any issues you might be having, I kindly ask that no one contacts me for an official diagnosis or treatment/medication for their cats.
 If you suspect your cat has a health problem, be it physical, emotional or psychological, it's your responsibility as an owner to seek advice from a professional.
 The only person qualified to advise on medical conditions is a registered veterinarian.

-If you have any questions about CMJ (or myself, but I'm really not that interesting) then I encourage you to use the contact form at the bottom of the Home Page or check out the information below.
+If you have any questions about CMJ or myself then I encourage you to use the contact form or check out the FAQs below.

 Thank mew so much for sniffing by!